 The creation of the works is partially supported by the Lithuanian Culture Council

-Exhibition “Quick Response” will be open at the Gallery (AV17), Totorių st. 5 until May 20.
+Exhibition “Quick Response” was opened at the Gallery (AV17), Totorių st. 5 until May 20.

 Read the poem “Tree” by Richard Berengarten here.